-As part of the 48 week, 900-hour program, students are required to complete 180 massages in the student massage therapy clinic.
-Typically, students complete 5-6 massages per week starting as early as the 5th week and no later than the 13th week of the program.
+As part of the 7-month, 600-hour program, students are required to complete 100 massages in the student massage therapy clinic.
+Typically, students complete 5-6 massages per week starting as early as the 5th week of the program.
 Students can choose from a selection of 2, 3, 4, 5, and 6-hour shifts.
 The student massage clinic is supervised by an instructor with at least two years of professional experience working as a Licensed Massage Therapist.
 The student massage therapy clinic is held on the following days and times: